Disease/Disorder

 Specific secondary or associated conditions and complications

-CD/FNSD is a diagnosis to be entertained only after excluding an organic etiology for the symptoms.
-In less than 5% of cases, an organic condition eventually surfaces.14 Psychiatric comorbidities, including axis I psychiatric conditions (eg, mood disorder) and axis II personality disorders (eg, passive-aggressive/dependent), are frequently seen.15 Patients usually deny emotional difficulty, and resist psychodynamic formulation and psychiatric consultation.
+FNSD is a diagnosis to be entertained only after excluding an organic etiology for the symptoms.
+In less than 5% of cases, an organic condition eventually surfaces.3 Psychiatric comorbidities, such as depression, anxiety, and personality disorders, as well as other functional somatic disorders, such as irritable bowel syndrome, are frequently seen.3 Patients usually deny emotional difficulty and resist psychodynamic formulation and psychiatric consultation.
 Over-aggressive pursuit of a medical explanation with multiple diagnostic tests or initiation of inappropriate medical treatments can precipitate iatrogenic complications.

 Essentials of Assessment